yandex-maps-unofficial/vue-yandex-map/docs/en/guide/README.md

 ### CDN

-You can plug plugin directly via link [https://unpkg.com/vue-yandex-maps](https://unpkg.com/vue-yandex-maps).
+You can use plugin directly via link [https://unpkg.com/vue-yandex-maps](https://unpkg.com/vue-yandex-maps).
 The plugin will be install automatically if you use Vue JS.
 It could be useful when you use [Code Pen](https://codepen.io/PNKBizz/pen/WMRwyM)